top of page

 The hat my sister got me!

+Okay, this one’s just for fun, but I love it.
 Spotify’s AI-powered DJ learns your music preferences and curates a personalized mix just for you.
-Mine is an unpredictable (but totally me) blend of The Greatest Showman, Eminem, Taylor Swift, Metallica, and Rob Zombie, which honestly says everything about my personality.
+Mine is an unpredictable (but totally me) blend of The Greatest Showman, Eminem, Taylor Swift, Metallica, and Rob Zombie—a perfect reflection of my personality.

-WIX SEO Blog Assistant – Real-Time Support While You Write
+WIX SEO Blog Assistant: Real-Time Guidance

-If you’ve ever stared at your blog post wondering, “Is anyone even going to find this?”- WIX has a built-in AI tool that might surprise you.
+If you’ve ever stared at your blog post wondering, “Is anyone even going to find this?”—WIX has a built-in AI tool that might surprise you.

 • “Add your keyword to the first paragraph.”